WSMorrison/BricksThenMadeNow/TESTING.md

 In addition to formal manual testing, the site was shown to friends who would be representative as users for this website.
 Most of these testers are active in the Lego community, or at least Lego community adjacent.
 Regardless, even non-Lego testers understand how to use the internet and e-commerce and were therefore able to give relevant and valuable feedback.
 The following testing was completed by representative testers.

-- Representative User testers were able to visit the site, view event lists and event details.
+- Representative User testers were able to visit the site, view the Items, view the Skus and get information about all the items for sale.
-- Navigation was clear and easy to follow.
+- Testers were able to sign up for accounts, and confirm their email address.
+- Testers were able to add items to their cart, in various quantities.
+- Testers were happy to see that they could not accidentally pay for instructions included with other items.
+- Testers were able to complete the checkout successfully.
-- Users were able to sign up for user accounts.
+- Testers were able to sign up for newsletters and received emails confirming.

--
+Feedback from tester lead to improvements.
+- The item images on the item pages were changed to be a link to the item detail page, instead of just the button.
+- The text was clarified on the Item and Sku descriptions to make it more clear what was included in each purchase.

+Some suggestions have not yet been implemented.
+- Some testers would like for there to be larger pictures.
+There is opportunity for larger pictures in the Item models, but larger pictures do not exist.
+- Some testers would really like the products.
+The products don't exist is saleable quantities.

 <br>
 <hr>